skorjanc/app-graphs/README.md

 [Original repository](https://github.com/skorjanc/app-graphs) (github).
 [PyPI](https://pypi.org/project/app-graphs/).

 **app-graphs** uses [ogdf-python](https://pypi.org/project/ogdf-python/) which in turn uses [OGDF](https://ogdf.uos.de/). app-graphs draws a graph from data given in .xlsx format.
-Nodes are generated from given aplications and components as well as from edges, where node lies on edge, spliting it in two.
+Nodes are generated from given aplications and components as well as from interfaces, where interface represents node and two edges conected to it and source/target node.
 Edges are generated between aplication and its components and from directed edges provided.

 ## Installation